eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 ________________________________________________________________________________

 Here is a very useful trick in Acceleo.
-Rapid text replacement allows you to quickly replace all occurrence of a chosen piecce of text by some template invocation.
+Rapid text replacement allows you to quickly replace all occurrence of a chosen piece of text by some template invocation.
 Case differences are inferred generating ``toUpper()`` or ``toUpperFirst()`` depending on what's needed.